News of breaking thoughts and random enthusiasms.

 We've been holding classical music house concerts at our house with an organization called Groupmuse.com which matches up musicians who want to perform with music fans that want to hold house concerts.
 On September 18 last year Anne Rainwater played Bach's Goldberg Variations for an appreciative audience of 27 music lovers.
 In May, Mosa Tay played Bach Cello Suites.

 Karamoja is one of the poorest districts in Uganda.
 Its vibrant traditional culture is being reshaped by powerful outside forces including money, modernization, and education.
-See my photo/video/essay on Flickr.
+See my photo/video/essay.

 The November 17 Occupy DC march to Key Bridge was remarkable for its peacefulness, while in the rest of the country, Occupiers were getting arrested, clubbed and pepper sprayed.
 Few in DC wanted to really block the bridge.
 In DC, it would be a federal crime, while other spans like Brooklyn Bridge and the Steel Bridge in Portland are only covered by local laws.
 This march showed a lot of labor support, which could be crucial for keeping the Occupy Movement going over the winter.